General information and occurrence

 Polish rock salt deposits are related to two main halite formations: of the Miocene and Zechstein age.

 The bedded rock-salt deposits are being documented down to the depth of 1,200 m, providing that the deposit series (including partings) is at least 30 m thick and the minimum weighted mean of NaCl in the deposit series and partings equals at least 80%.
 In accordance with the Polish regulations, salt deposits related to the dome and pillow salt structures are explored down to 1,400 m, providing that the distance between top surface of salt deposits and salt mirror (a protective shelf) is not smaller than 150 m.
 The remaining requirements are the same as in the case of the bedded deposits.
-At present, the salt deposits increasingly begin to be treated as the geological objects, especially advantageous for the construction of underground facilities for a storage of crude oil, natural gas and fuels - such as already operating Mogilno II (gas), Góra (fuels) and put into operation in 2014 Kosakowo storage with the active capacity of 4 storage caverns being equal 119 million m3 (within Mechelinki deposit).
+At present, the salt deposits increasingly begin to be treated as the geological objects, especially advantageous for the construction of underground facilities for a storage of crude oil, natural gas and fuels (e.g. already operating the Mogilno II (gas) and Góra (fuels) facilities and put into operation in 2014 the Kosakowo storage (gas) with the active capacity of ten storage caverns being equal 299.8 million m3).

-The anticipated economic resources of rock salt (beyond protective pillars) in 2020 amounted to above 111.85 billion tonnes, increasing by 21.53 billion tonnes in the relation to the previous year (due to the reclassification of resources in the Kłodawa 1 deposit – in a new geological documentation with recalculated resources (supplement No 3), the growth by 42.7 million tonnes), whereas the anticipated sub-economic resources decreased by 9.76 billion tonnes.
-The economic resources dropped by 26.49 million tonnes (almost 1.5% of the domestic resources) due to the new assessment of resources in the Mogilno I deposit (supplement No 4 to the deposit development plan), in spite of the ongoing exploitation.
+The anticipated economic resources of rock salt (excluding protective pillars) in 2021 amounted to above 112.40 billion tonnes, increasing by nearly 0.56 billion tonnes in the relation to the previous year (due to the reclassification of resources in the Kłodawa 1 deposit – in a new geological documentation with recalculated resources (supplement No 3), the growth by 42.7 million tonnes), whereas the anticipated sub-economic resources remained unchanged.
+The economic resources grew by 108.1 million tonnes (nearly 0.6% of the domestic resources) due to the new assessment of resources in the Mogilno I deposit (supplement No 4 to the deposit development plan), in spite of the ongoing exploitation.

 Rock salt deposits in Poland are presented on the map.